 Problem 1.
-Write a function that accepts a list L and returns the minimum, maximum, and average of the entries of L in that order as multiple values (separated by a comma).
+Write a function that accepts a list L and returns the minimum, maximum, and average of the entries of L (in that order).
 Can you implement this function in a single line?

 Namespaces

 Whenever a Python object-a number, data structure, function, or other entity-is created, it is stored somewhere in computer memory.
 A name (or variable) is a reference to a Python object, and a namespace is a dictionary that maps names to Python objects.